oasis-tcs/tosca-specs/tosca_2_0/TOSCA-v2.0-csd06.md

 The content in this section is non-normative.

-## 3.1 Service Templates, Node Templates, and Relationship Templates <a name=service-templates,-node-templates,-and-relationship-templates></a>
+## 3.1 Service Templates, Node Templates, and Relationship Templates

 Within a TOSCA file, a **service template** defines the topology model of a service as a directed graph.
 Each node in this graph is